FAQs: Frequently Asked Questions (How Permisio Works)

 A: Failed messages may occur due to the following reasons:

 - The text message was sent to a landline, not a mobile number.
 In some instances, consumers sign up for distribution lists with landline numbers.
-In order to minimize having landlines in your distribution lists, it is recommended that you use the Filter Landlines feature, which can be accessed under the “Manage Contacts” section.
+To minimize having landlines in your distribution lists, it is recommended that you use the Filter Landlines feature, which can be accessed under the “Manage Contacts” section.

 - Your subscriber entered an invalid mobile number on an online sign-up page.